DavideR2020/NOSA/doc/source/doc.md

 	"""
 	n = len(y) - 1
 	start = i - 1
-	while (start > leftborder and y[start] >= base[start]):
+	while (start > leftborder and ((isDepolarization and y[start] >= base[start]) or (not isDepolarization and y[start] <= base[start]))):
 		start -= 1
 	end = i + 1
-	while (end < n and y[end] >= base[end]):
+	while (end < n and ((isDepolarization and y[end] >= base[end]) or (not isDepolarization and y[end] <= base[end]))):
 		end += 1
-	error = y[start] >= base[start] or y[end] >= base[end]
+	error = (isDepolarization and (y[start] >= base[start] or y[end] >= base[end])) or (not isDepolarization and (y[start] <= base[start] or y[end] <= base[end]))
 	return (start, end, error)
 ```

-In the `burstDetection` method, time points where the signal is higher than the minimal amplitude threshold are searched.
+In the `burstDetection` method, time points where the signal is higher (or lower, according to the selected phase) than the minimal amplitude threshold are searched.
 For every found time point, a start and end time point are searched with the `burstBorderDetection` method.
 If these start and end time points are far enough away, a burst is detected with these start and end points and the search for another burst continues.
-The `burstBorderDetection` method searches for points that lie below the `base` value, while not crossing specific borders (a burst should not start with or before the signal, or exactly where another burst ends, and a burst should not end with or after the signal).
+The `burstBorderDetection` method searches for points that lie below (or above, according to the selected phase) the `base` value, while not crossing specific borders (a burst should not start with or before the signal, or exactly where another burst ends, and a burst should not end with or after the signal).

 Finally, after the bursts were detected, some other interesting values, namely the peak amplitude time points, the amplitudes, the durations, the burst train, the burst frequency, the mean amplitude, and the mean duration are collected.
+To calculate τDecay, the [SciPy](#software-nosa-uses-and-their-licenes) method `scipy.optimize.curve_fit` is used to fit an exponential function to a part of the data.
+This part begins at the peak of the burst, and ends with the burst.
+Then, τDecay is the time constant of the exponential function.

 #### EventShape